 Intro

 With the auto route traveling west, in a house built on a Ford with all modern convenience of camp life.
 Our house is equipped with a gasoline stove for cooking, a small wood heater for heating, 1 small medicine cabinet, with all necessities of a young hospital.
 Folding table and chairs, 1 day bed, used in day time as a seat and a place for our bed covers, when not in use.
 One cupboard and all cooking utensils including a pressure cooker.
 We fasten tent and camp cots on out side.
 All in all we have a very comfortable way to travel.
-Not to fast but just fast enough for the most enjoyable time of our lives.
+Not too fast but just fast enough for the most enjoyable time of our lives.

-Following you will find each day drive as we journey on.
+Following you will find each day’s drive as we journey on.

 Mon, Oct 18, 1926

 "Bid all good-bye."
-Left at 1:47.
+Left [home, in XXX, Iowa] at 1:47.
 Drove to the river to river road and pulled to the road side to wait for Clarence.
 Who had gone into Grinnell.
 Built the fire as it was cold.
 Kept real comfee.
 Waited 1 hour.
 Soon got the move.
 Stopped at Victor for gas and oil Got our groceries.
 Left Victor at 4:25.
 Drove to Ladora, Ia.
 Pulled onto a free campground.
 Got our supper and went to bed.
 Did not use the tent.
 All bunked together.
-Pretty near the track, so didn't really enjoy our rest.
+Pretty near the [railroad] track, so didn't really enjoy our rest.
 Has been cold and cloudy all day.

 Tue, Oct 19, 1926